aswitwicka/BIOSCAN_sample_processing/README.md

 ### 05_biodiversity_per_catch_lot.R
 Add functional diversity here
+Success per catch lot is calculated here and returned in the output data frame

 ### 07_biodiversity_vs_habitat_models.R
 for all models remember to subset only 24h and catch lots with good performance - depending on the analysis